 Our research goals are to:

-- Support and develop the capacity for research
+- Increase the capacity for research and clinical trials

-- Strengthen the performance and quality of research studies
+- Strengthen the performance and quality of high value research

-- Sustain an organisational commitment to support and develop research roles
+- Sustain an organisational commitment to support and develop research leadership roles

 Demonstrates our response to the desire to be welcomed, to feel wanted and to belong.
 It is our responsibility to extend hospitality to all who come into contact with our services by promoting connectedness, listening and responding openly.